Evian-Chen/DeepFake-Audio-Detect/README.md

 # DeepFake Audio Detection
 ## Overview
 This is a project of stanCode SC201 poster session done in January 2023.
-We tried to build a model that can detect the authenticity of an audio file within one month.
+We tried to build a model that can detect the authenticity of an audio file.
 The whole presentation of this project was also recorded and uploded on stanCode official YouTube account.

 <a href="https://youtu.be/EPhzvGlP_jY?si=Kdd6X0hgM7Wltv59"> poster record </a>